 What Jun Taught Me

 Back then, Shotaro Ishinomori was thought by all of us to be the flag-bearer of our time.
 I was crazy about Mutant Sabu and Ryuujin Numa, and Cyborg 009 made me reach the decision that there were few trustworthy adults.
 When we became high schoolers, we wanted to be taught not by our parents, but by different adults who we chose ourselves.
 The start of all of that being in the world of manga was the reason I got so into manga.

-Jun began serialization in “the manga magazine for manga mania.”
+Jun began serialization in “.”
 It was a manga with very little dialogue.
 With its revolutionary designs, fresh characters, few pages, its way of guiding readers to countless different worlds, and the way that when one is done reading it leaves a heavy impression, it was not only to me, but to a generation that was beginning to see manga as a means of expression, an undoubtedly groundbreaking piece.

 The protagonist, Jun, both physically and mentally, was far from that time period’s ideal of strength.
 If anything, he resembled a dainty young girl.
 He was an androgynous person.
 He, who fits the phrase “stray sheep” perfectly, etched the desire to draw manga into my heart.
 Seeing him, who set sail into society’s turbulent seas as the mouthpiece for all young boys and girls, looking at the difference between dreams and reality, hurt and moved me to tears.

 Thanks to Jun, we were able to predict the harshness of reality.
 No, thanks to Jun, I think we were able to achieve the resolution that it’s okay to get hurt.
 That’s why this work is so revolutionary.
 Even if this work’s surface characteristics (the number of panels, design elements, etc.) were put aside, the reason why this work exists is what makes it so revolutionary.